Antonino Salinas Regional Archaeological Museum: University Museum collection

-It is the oldest collection of the museum which was acquired in 1814 when Giuseppe Emanuele Ventimiglia, Prince of Belmonte left his collection to the University of Palermo at his death.
+This is the oldest collection of the museum, which was acquired in 1814 when Giuseppe Emanuele Ventimiglia, Prince of Belmonte, left his collection to the University of Palermo at his death.
 The university in turn sold it to the museum.

 Antonino Salinas collection

 Left to the museum in 1914, this collection is the largest in size with 6, 641 pieces and led to the museum being renamed after Salinas.
-The collection consists of books, manuscripts, prints, photographs, personal items and about 6000 coins.
+The collection consists of books, manuscripts, prints, photographs, personal items, and about 6,000 coins.

 Pietro Bonci Casuccini collection

-This is the Etruscan collection which consists of sarcophagi, gravestones, urns and Attic black and red-figure pottery.
+This is the Etruscan collection, which consists of sarcophagi, gravestones, urns, and Attic black and red-figure pottery.
 It is considered the most important Etruscan collection outside of Tuscany.
 The exhibits come from Chiusi as part of the excavations carried out in the estates of Count Pietro Bonci Casuccini.

 The collection was put up for sale by the grandsons of the founder, Ottavio and Pietro.
-The sale of the collection was prevented by the Kingdom of Italy in 1863, by the intervention of Michele Amari who was Minister of Education at the time.
+The sale of the collection was prevented by the Kingdom of Italy in 1863, by the intervention of Michele Amari, who was Minister of Education at the time.
 The state acquired the collection and transferred it to the Regional Archeological Museum of Palermo.